 - The current analysis is not a full pathway analysis on IAS relevant for Belgium.
 By definition, the list of species of EU Concern only considers a subset of high impact species.
 Although including species that are not of Union concern in the pathway prioritization is not an obligation for the EU legislation, it can be of added value.
-1) For example, the absence of a strategy for preventing marine invasions is not because it is not an important pathway, but rather an artefact of the current absence of marine species on the list.
+1) For example, the absence of a strategy for preventing marine invasions is not because it is not an important pathway, but rather an artefact of having only one marine animal on the list.
 Focusing a prioritization on a larger set of species (e.g. all alien species) would better prevent future invasions and also render the action plans more fit for future list update.
-A documented register of al exotic species in Belgium is currently being developed by TrIAS project (Desmet P. et al, 2019). - There still is uncertainty about the role of certain pathways of introduction.
+A documented register of al exotic species in Belgium is currently being developed by TrIAS project (Desmet P. et al, 2019) and an overview of marine non-inigenous species is given by Vandepitte et al (2012). - There still is uncertainty about the role of certain pathways of introduction.
 In the case where no pathway information was available in literature or documents, expert opinion was used to asses pathway relevance in the current analysis.
 Some considerations can help reducing the need of expert opinion: - Data on frequency, number and identity of propagules that are imported, transported or spread through introduction routes are not available for Belgium.
 For example interception data are currently not fit for purpose.
-Some numbers on the frequency of certain commodities and goods are available, but more detailed knowledge on the importance of certain routes is needed. - Improving and expanding registration and storage of data on inspections and interception on exotic species (to other goods), is needed for an improved analysis of pathways of spread and introduction and the development of policy tools relating to introduction and management of IAS.
+Some numbers on the frequency of certain commodities and goods are available, but more detailed knowledge on the importance of certain routes is needed. - Improving and expanding registration and storage of data on inspections and interception on exotic species (to other goods), is needed for an improved analysis of pathways of spread and introduction and the development of policy tools relating to introduction and management of IAS. - For some species, detailed information on the establishment potential under current and future climate is not available.
+Additionally, it is difficult to assess the potential impact on ecosystems in Belgium for species that are not established in Europe or in a similar climate.
+Therefore, revisiting the scores given during previous prioritization analysis when new information is available may change pathway ranking.